 When Jeff turned up missing the first week of June, my mother and father immediately went to the aid of the Ramsey family much in the same manner that Jeff’s mother would do for us a year later when my father died.
 I wouldn’t say my parents and Jon and Jeff’s parents—Wilma and Dale Ramsey—were close friends, but there was a mutual respect and admiration on both sides that had always been evident.
 Now in their most desperate time of need, Dale and Wilma needed all the friends they had to rally to their aid.

-When I think of Wilma Ramsey I always remember going to Jon’s house after school, and she’d make us sandwiches while he and I watched The Monkees on television—Jon and I were huge fans and owned all their records.
-She was a quiet, gentle, and kind woman, and Jeff drove her crazy because he was such a wild and adventurous rascal.
-Jon, on the other hand, was a great kid, very smart and responsible for a nine-year-old, the obvious leader of my peer group, and in most ways the exact opposite of his manic brother.
+When I think of Wilma Ramsey I always remember going to Jon’s house after school and she’d make us sandwiches while he and I watched The Monkees on television—Jon and I were huge fans and owned all their records.
+She was a quiet, gentle, and kind woman, but Jeff drove her crazy because he was such a wild and adventurous rascal.
+Jon, on the other hand, was a great son, very smart and responsible for a nine-year-old boy, the obvious leader of my peer group, and in most ways the exact opposite of his manic brother.
 No parent deserved what happened to Jeff, and certainly not Wilma, who was great mother, and certainly no kid needs to see this horrible thing happen to his brother as Jon did.
 I doubt Jon and Wilma were ever the same.

 When Jeff first disappeared no one was too shocked, because Jeff had a reputation for running off and not coming home until late, for which he was punished and grounded endlessly all the years I’d known him.
 But after a full night passed and he didn’t show up, everyone became worried.
 An endless line of police and FBI agents started interviewing all the kids and adults in the neighborhood.
 No one knew Jeff’s whereabouts, although everyone swore to have seen him on the day he disappeared, which wasn’t unusual because Jeff was a social being who hung out with everyone at one time or another.
 After a week it became apparent that Jeff was probably not coming back alive.
 By that time the front pages of both Quad Cities newspapers, and all the local news station broadcasts, were filled with little more than the plight of this missing kid from our neighborhood, this kid who had been our very dear friend and neighbor all our lives.